 “While progress in infectious disease prevention, control, and treatment has improved our ability to respond to such outbreaks, globalisation processes relating to human behaviour, demographics, and mobility have increased the threat of pandemic emergence and accelerated global disease transmission.”

 We have just released our latest Secret Agent report!

-In this report, Secret Agent will discuss the potential impact of de-urbanisation and shrinking cities.
+In this report, Secret Agent will consider some of the downstream effects of the new coronavirus outbreak.